Health Insurance and Mental Health Services

 Are services at Etheridge Psychology covered by my health insurance?

-We do attempt to verify benefits and eligibility prior to patients' appointments.
-We are not required to do this, and we can only relate to you what your health insurance company has told us regarding your benefits.
-We cannot guarantee that the quote of benefits was correct or that the insurance company will pay what they have said that they will pay.
+We can reach out to your insurance company for you to verify benefits prior to your appointment with us, but we cannot guarantee that the quote of benefits was correct or that the insurance company will pay what they have said that they will pay.
 In fact, insurance companies tell us that a quote of benefits is not a guarantee of payment and that payment decisions are made when the claim is processed (i.e., AFTER your appointment).
-In other words, even if the insurance company representative tells us that you will only have to pay a $25 copayment to see us, they can still decide to apply the entire bill to your deductible later when they process the claim, resulting in you having to pay $75 to $500 or more, depending on the extent of services you received from us.
+In other words, even if the insurance company representative tells us that you will only have to pay a $25 co-payment to see us, they can still decide to apply the entire bill to your deductible later when they process the claim, resulting in you having to pay $75 to $500 or more, depending on the extent of services you received from us.
 Unfortunately, we have no control over what portion of your bill your insurance company will pay.

 Is my clinician in-network with my health insurance?

-The clinicians at Etheridge Psychology are in-network with multiple insurance plans.
-Some of our clinicians are in more networks than others.
-While we do hold contracts with various insurance companies, we have found that there are specific plans within insurance companies that may not consider us as in-network providers.
-For example, we are in-network with Blue Cross and Blue Shield of North Carolina.
-We accept many BCBS plans, including most out-of-state BCBS plans.
 If you are looking for counselors that accept BCBS in Cary, all of our therapists are in-network.
-We are not, however, in-network providers for individuals who have a Blue Local plan, even though we do have a contract with BCBS.
+We are not, however, in-network providers for all plans within BCBS, even though we do have a contract with BCBS.
+Every clinician here is in-network with some insurance plans, and some of our clinicians are in more networks than others.
 We cannot guarantee that the clinician you see at Etheridge Psychology is considered to be an in-network provider for your specific plan, even if we have a contract with them.